Avebury and Stonehenge are two fascinating pre-historic sites that can be easily visited in a day.

-The better known one is Stonehenge – the mystic stone circle in the middle of England is a world renown place.
+The better known one is Stonehenge – the mystic stone circle in the middle of England.
 It attracts all sorts of people, including some of the more extraordinary kind.
 A bucket list item that many people want to visit at least once in their lifetime.
 And then there is nearby lesser known Avebury with its stone circles.

 Exploring the Old Country